The call for doctoral candidate positions with university funding will open on this page.

 The names of the appointees will be published on the doctoral programme websites by 15.12.2019.
 All applicants will be personally notified of the decisions.

 Please apply for a position using the electronic application form (link is coming soon).
 The application period will open on 3 September 2019 and close on 17 September 2019 at 15.00 (local Helsinki time).

 Programme-specific application instructions

 The Doctoral Programme Brain & Mind (B&M) is based on a multidisciplinary network of leading neuroscience research groups at the University of Helsinki and Aalto University.
-The doctoral candidates have a background in medicine, biosciences, psychology, cognitive sciences, humanities, technology or physics and chemistry.

 Research and doctoral training in the B&M includes the following fields of science: